litkeys/DraftCN/docs/architecture.md

 - `thumbnail: string` - Base64 or URL for preview image
 - `dependencies: string[]` - Required npm packages/imports extracted from imports
 - `defaultProps: any` - Example content for initial rendering
-- `componentCode: string` - Complete React component code (TSX as string)
+- `component: React.ComponentType<any>` - The React component for rendering
 - `defaultWidth: number` - Initial width in pixels
 - `defaultHeight: number` - Initial height in pixels
 - `minimumWidth: number` - Minimum allowed width for resizing